Cov-ComSec/Cov-ComSec.github.io/content/about/index.md

 title: About ComSec
 ---

-Hello and welcome to Comsec, we are Coventry Universities unofficial ethical hacking society.
+Hello and welcome to Comsec, we are Coventry University’s unofficial ethical hacking society.

 We meet weekly during term-time, typically on Wednesdays, to provide lectures on ethical hacking, invite guest lecturers, compete in tournaments and meeting with businesses in the cybersecurity field.